emfcamp/Website/README.md

 ### Adding accounts

 Once you've created an account on the website, you can use `./flask make_admin` to make your user an administrator.
-Or, you can create an account and simultaneously make it an admin by usinag `./flask make_admin -e email@domain.tld`
+Or, you can create an account and simultaneously make it an admin by using `./flask make_admin -e email@domain.tld`

 E-mail sending is disabled in development (but is printed out on the console).
-You can also login directly by setting BYPASS_LOGIN=True in config/development.cfg and then using a URL of the form e.g. `/login/admin@test.invalid` and navigate to `/admin/`.
+You can also log in directly by setting BYPASS_LOGIN=True in config/development.cfg and then using a URL of the form e.g. `/login/admin@test.invalid` and navigate to `/admin/`.

 ### Database Migrations